Updated November 6, 2023

 Accenture’s 2008 global customer satisfaction survey report found that product or service pricing is not the key reason behind customer churn.
 It’s actually because of the poor overall customer service.

 It’s advisable to emphasize bettering customers’ expectations and make them feel valued at every opportunity.
 Devise a system and carry it out for six months.
 After that time, measure their satisfaction levels again and check whether the new initiatives return positive or negative customer satisfaction.

 A study by business services company InfoQuest has revealed that “fully satisfied customers” contribute at least 2.6 times more towards the company’s revenue than less satisfied customers.

 Satisfaction plays a major role in how much revenue a customer contributes to your business.

 To be successful, a business has to understand the significance of customer lifetime value (CLV).
 When CLV increases, it leads to an increase in return on investment (ROI).

 CLV is a beneficiary of high levels of both customer satisfaction and retention.
 You must reach that level of service so that customers come back and spend more on your products and services.

-Decreases negative word of mouth publicity
+5. Decreases negative word-of-mouth publicity

-It’s less expensive to retain existing customers than get new ones
+6. It’s less expensive to retain existing customers than get new ones

 This is perhaps the most publicized customer service statistic out there.
-Marketers say that it’s seven to eight times more costly to get a new customer than retain the existing ones.
+Marketers say it’s seven to eight times more costly to get a new customer than retain the existing one.
 Now if that doesn’t strike a chord, then there’s nothing more one can do to demonstrate the importance of customer satisfaction.